bryanbraun/bryanbraun.github.io/_posts/2016-04-16-i-dont-know-where-to-start.md

 2. **Model the code like the real world.** There was so much to say about this approach that [I turned it into it's own post][1].
 3. **Start out by hard-coding it.** Make a form that doesn't submit.
 An error message that doesn't change.
 A random-number-generator that always returns the number 6.
 Then, iterate.
 4. **Ask a coworker.** Just say "Hey, any thoughts on where I can get started with this?"
 Asking will save you time and make them feel smart.
-5. **Start at the Interfaces**.
+5. **Start at the interfaces**.
 What would the API look like for this feature?
 Can you write code around that API?
 Maybe write a failing test against it?

  [1]: http://www.bryanbraun.com/2016/04/15/model-your-code-like-the-real-world